fdsCG/techio-java-template/markdowns/welcome.md

 # Visual and Interactive Content

 Tech.io provides all the tools to embed dynamic and interactive content like a Web app or a Unix terminal.
-Please refer to the [official documentation]().
+Please refer to the [documentation]().